 Many foreign nationals own U.S. real estate.
 Assuming they meet all the provisions to qualify for the deferral of tax under the like-kind exchange rules, there is nothing in the code that disqualifies foreign nationals from taking advantage of this provision simply because they are taxed as nonresidents in the U.S.

-U.S. income tax residents are generally only subject to U.S. tax on the sale of U.S. real estate.
+U.S. income tax residents are generally only subject tax in one country on the sale of U.S. real estate.
 Therefore, under the proper circumstances, deferral of U.S. income tax on the sale of appreciated real estate could be a significant tax benefit.

 Nonresidents of the U.S. may be subject to reporting the sale of the U.S. property not only in the U.S., but also in their home countries, as many countries tax their residents based on a worldwide income basis.
 The ability to defer paying tax in the U.S. may not benefit nonresidents if they are unable to also defer paying the tax on the sale in their home country.